starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 In the example chart, the upper one is the original game which runs 3 factories per tick, and their factory cycles are 4/3/2.
 The lower one set cycle time = 3 ticks so there is only 1 factory run per tick, and it now takes 3 times to complete a full factory cycle.

 ![normal vs sim](https://raw.githubusercontent.com/starfi5h/DSP_Mod/master/SampleAndHoldSim/img/demo2.gif)
-Simulation in action, observe how station storage and vein amount change.
-Above: cycle = 1.
-Below: cycle = 2.
+Simulation in action.
+Above: normal game, cycle = 1.
+Below: mod enable, cycle = 2.
+In the gif, both vein amount go from 100 to 90, and station storage go from 55 to 65.

 ### Factory Input:
 - Vein amount decrease